| Trees | Indices | Help |

 |

-Puts values back to an elliptic region of a data field.
-The elliptic region is defined by its bounding box which must be completely contained in the data field.
-This method does the reverse of DataField.elliptic_area_extract() allowing to implement
+Fills an elliptic region of a data field with given value.
+The elliptic region is defined by its bounding box.
+In versions prior to 2.59 the bounding box must be completely contained in the data field.
+Since version 2.59 the ellipse can intersect the data field in any manner.

 |